linehousedesign/linehousedesign.github.io/profile.md

 The studio works on projects of varying scales and typologies that allow explorations of both the poetic idea and pragmatic solution.
 Projects are approached in a holistic manner combining different disciplines: architecture, interiors, product design and graphic design; and drawing on our experience to create new ideas and outputs emphasising qualities of construction, detail, materials and light.

 Each brief is approached individually, creating a poetic concept for each client through research, site context, history and responding to the client’s brief.
 Through the process of design, each project has a strong narrative and an element of whimsy and voyeurism, creating a unique spatial experience.

-Linehouse has been featured widely by the press around the world, including Wallpaper*, FRAME, AD, ELLE Décor, Dezeen, Detail, Archdaily, Designboom, Perspective Magazine and countless print and online media.

-In 2017, Linehouse were shortlisted at INSIDE World Interiors of the Year and were also honoured at Interior Design  Magazine’s Best of Year Awards, WIN Awards and INDE Awards.
-Linehouse joined the ranks of AD100: The Most Influential Architects and Interior Designers in China and Perspective’s 40 Under 40 Awards Linehouse were named Emerging Interior Practice of the Year by World Interior News in 2015.